cucumber-ltd/cucumber-pro-plugin-specflow/README.md

 - Setting cucumberpro.connection.ignoreerror cannot be applied
 - Cannot override file-based config setting with ENV
 - How to release, how to release prelim versions?
+- Max length for error message, entire json?
+- Including skipped scenario steps (after a failing step): Is this necessary - we don't have them by default.

+# Known Issues

+- No line number for undefined steps